Shamkir (city)

 Shamkir (Şəmkir), known historically as Annenfeld, is a city in and the capital of Shamkir District in western Azerbaijan, located in the northern foothills of the Lesser Caucasus, on the coast of the Chagirchay River on Tbilisi-Yevlakh highway, about 4 km from Dallar railway station.
-It is the eighth largest city in Azerbaijan by population.
+It is the eighth most populous city in Azerbaijan.

 Etymology

 One theory is that the name derives from the dialectal Azerbaijani word sham, meaning a place covered in green.

 Population

 As of October 1, 2021, the population of the region was 221,372 people.

 History

 In antiquity, the territory of the modern Shamkir was part of the province of Utik, a part of the Kingdom of Armenia until 387 AD.
 Greco-Roman historians from the 2nd century BC to the 4th century AD state that Utik was a province of Armenia, with the Kura River separating Armenia and Caucasian Albania.

 The historical Shamkur (also known as Shamkhor and Shamkir) has been known since the 5th century as a merchant and craft center of Persia.
 In 652, the city was seized by Arabs.
 In 737, Khazars settled in Shamkir after the Arabian commander Mervan's campaign to the Volga.
 In 752, the city was destroyed by the Sabir people, who lived nearby and rebelled against the Arabs.
 In 854, the Muslim Khazars took refuge in Shamkir.
 Later, the city was under the reign of Ganja amirs from the Kurdish dynasty of Shaddadids.
 In the 12th century and in the beginning of the 13th century, Shamkir was under the Georgian reign.
 In 1195, the Georgian Queen Tamar's commanders destroyed the troops of Azerbaijan's Atabey Abu-Bakr, who was from Seljuk dynasty of the Ildegizids.
 In 1235, Shamkir was destroyed by Mongols.
 From the first quarter of the 16th century till the beginning of the 19th century Shamkir was governed by hereditary rulers a Turkic tribe called Shamsaddinli-Zulgadar.
 In 1803, during the military actions against the Ganja Khanate of Qajar Iran, Shamkir was taken up by Russian troops and annexed to Russia.